*Startup registrations for the second Innovation Exchange are closed. The third Innovation Exchange will be announced in Spring 2018.

 The partners of the Open Innovation Coalition are broadening their scope outside their own organizations.
-Within three challenges they get the possibility to connect with startups and to experiment with innovative new ventures; initiating impactful solutions viable for growth.
+Within three challenges they get the possibility to connect with startups and to team up with innovative new ventures; initiating impactful solutions viable for growth.
 During the Disrupt the Workplace Challenge three topics will be covered, each with the aim to set up new pilots for the partners in cooperation with startups.

-First Challenge: Sustainable and Circular Offices
+First Challenge: The Sustainable Workspace

 For success stories, click here

 In times where we put effort into managing waste, raising awareness for food and skipping plastic bags in supermarkets, offices cannot fall behind on the path towards circularity.
 There is a need for more ecofriendly solutions, especially in the workplace.
 How can we reduce our waste to zero?
 How can we get to more sustainable office equipment, interior, and real estate?
 How can we effectively diminish our CO2 footprint on our employees’ commutes?
 ISS and partners therefore kicked off the first out of three ‘disrupt the workplace challenges’ with this subject.

-Second Challenge: The smart office
+Second Challenge: The Smart Workspace

 Artificial Intelligence and Robotics seem like the realm of science fiction, but did you know that you carry around artificial intelligence in your pocket every day?
 In a world where the ‘future is now’ and high tech is integrated in daily life, the work place is expected to reflect these developments, to be role model and early adapter.
 Therefore, the second challenge this open innovation coalition is focused on how to leverage data to create smart work environments, by using trending technology enablers such as: Smart Sensors, Data Analytics, Internet of Things, Artificial Intelligence and Robotics.

-The Third Challenge: Workforce of the future
+Third Challenge: The Future Workforce

 The kick-off is scheduled for spring 2018, to be continued.